How to Sleep Cool on a Memory Foam Mattress

 3. Change Your Bedframe

-While memory foam mattresses do best with a solid foundation, additional cooling can be achieved by switching to a bed frame with evenly spaced slats.
+While memory foam mattresses sleep most comfortably with a solid foundation, additional cooling can be achieved by switching to a bed frame with evenly spaced slats.
 This provides more airflow underneath the mattress.
 Check with the mattress manufacturer for recommendations.

 4. Have Consistent Airflow in Your Room

-Consistent airflow and good air circulation can help reduce heat buildup.
+Consistent airflow and good air circulation can help reduce heat buildup for hot sleepers.
 There are a few methods you can choose to achieve this.

 - Turn on your A/C at night.

 - Open your bedroom windows for fresh air.